kathleenmagbual/CustomerSegmentation_MLClustering/README.md

 # Customer segmentation

-An example of Clustering techniques for customer segmentation
+Application of Categorical clustering techniques for customer segmentation
+- KModes
+- KPrototype (A work in progress)